There are specific rules around the definition of earthquake-prone buildings and the requirements for them to be

 - are used as a hostel, boarding house etc.

 - A new document has been developed, EPB methodology – The methodology to identify earthquake-prone buildings, sets out how TAs and engineers can identify, assess and make decisions on potentially earthquake-prone buildings.
 This sets out how TAs and engineers can identify, assess and make decisions on potentially earthquake-prone buildings.

 - EPB notices, which show earthquake ratings, must be placed on earthquake-prone buildings.

 Based on these risk areas, timeframes have been set for TAs to identify earthquake-prone buildings and for owners to strengthen or demolish them:– in high-risk areas (such as Wellington) buildings must be assessed by 1 Jan 2020 (priority buildings) or 1 July 2022 (other buildings).
-From the date owners are notified their building is earthquake-prone, they must carry out seismic work within 7.5 years (priority buildings) or within 15 years– in medium-risk areas (such as Hamilton or Nelson) buildings must be assessed by 1 July 2022 (priority buildings) or 1 July 2027 (other buildings).
+From the date owners are notified their building is earthquake-prone, they must carry out seismic work within 7.5 years (priority buildings) or within 15 years (other buildings)– in medium-risk areas (such as Hamilton or Nelson) buildings must be assessed by 1 July 2022 (priority buildings) or 1 July 2027 (other buildings).
 From the date owners are notified their building is earthquake-prone, they must carry out seismic work within 12.5 years (priority buildings) or 25 years (other buildings)– in low-risk areas (such as Auckland) buildings must be assessed by 1 July 2032.
 From the date owners are notified their building is earthquake-prone, they must carry out seismic work within 35 years– 10 years can be added for registered heritage buildings– low-risk, low-usage buildings can be exempted

 - There are particular requirements around securing unreinforced masonry building parapets and facades.
 You can find details on MBIE’s building performance website.